• Skip to primary navigation

 adding the milk and grated cheese to the soup

-7. Once all of it has been pureed, pour it back into the Dutch oven, then whisk in the whole milk.
+1. Pour the puréed soup back into the Dutch oven, then whisk in the whole milk. (image 7)

 seasoning and serving the beer cheese soup

-9. Stir in the hot sauce and more white pepper.
-Taste and adjust seasonings, if necessary.
+1. Stir in the hot sauce and more white pepper.
+Taste and adjust seasonings, if necessary. (image 9)

-10. Garnish with bacon pieces, fresh chives, and a dollop of sour cream.
-Serve with our soft German pretzel rolls.
+2. Garnish with bacon pieces, fresh chives, and a dollop of sour cream.
+Serve with our soft German pretzel rolls. (image 10)

 Recipe FAQs